Why Read Poetry?

 Reading poetry promotes phonemic awareness, which is the ability to identify individual sounds in a word.
 When kids begin to have a grasp of phonemes (the individual sounds), this indicates they will have greater reading success.
 Reading poems allows kids to play with sound in a fun, stress-free way.
-According to Teach a Child to Read, “Hearing these sounds and playing with them in language will go a long way to help them be successful when it’s time to read these words and decode the patterns.”
+According to readingpartners.org, “Rhyming can help kids identify sounds in words and identify word families.”

 I would recommend reading poetry early and often so little ones can begin to hear the language used in poems.
 They will also hear the repetition of phonemes in rhyming patterns.
 Plus, vocabulary is more advanced in books compared to the language you use every day while speaking to your child.

 If your kids find nursery rhymes to be uninteresting or babyish, you should share lyrics to popular songs with them instead.
 This will have the same benefits!